boris-behav-obs/boris-behav-obs.github.io/src/download_mac.md

 Because of this limitation, this macOS version of BORIS uses a **floating mpv window** launched alongside the BORIS GUI.
 This allows full scoring and analysis functionality, but the video window is separate rather than integrated.
 When upstream mpv (or libplacebo) adds Vulkan/Metal support to the render API, integration inside the Qt window on macOS may become possible.

-Therefore the wrapper has mpv open alongside BORIS where you start video in mpv player then **click back to BORIS window** and score as usual.
+Therefore the wrapper has mpv open alongside BORIS so it is **VERY IMPORTANT to click on the BORIS window** to score as usual.
 BORIS is aware of the floating mpv window and will keep track of appropriate time elapsed.

 ## How to install and run on MacOS